 Learn the how-to’s and what-to’s of media relations in this course.
 Understand the basics of working with the media and methods to help school board members get their message out.

-Board Operating Procedures - CBA 253 (3 units)
+CBA 253: Board Operating Procedures (3 credits) *

 Ever wondered about those "unwritten" rules that govern board service in your district?
 How are these rules created?
 Who knows about them?
 This course will help change those "unwritten" rules into a set of team operating procedures for your district.
 Learn the steps to develop procedures, the difference between procedures and policies, and the benefits of having written procedures for board operations.

-Culturally Competent Leaders - CBA 255 (3 units)
+CBA 255: Culturally Competent Leaders (3 credits)

 As Michigan becomes more culturally and ethnically diverse, attention must be paid to the critical gap that exists in the education of students from racial and ethnic minority groups.